Note: The CDC said on May 28 it was incorrect in reporting that an Illinois man caught MERS from another person. See the updated story here.

 The group shared an airplane with a Florida man who worked in Saudi Arabia and was the second confirmed case in the US to have contracted the mysterious virus, according to the LA County Department of Public Health.

 - Download: Download the NBCLA News App

-The virus preads from one person to another, but not very well, and usually only with close and prolonged contact.
+The virus spreads from one person to another, but not very well, and usually only with close and prolonged contact.

-There is no specific treatment yet if you have the symptoms, but early intervention can improve chances of recovering.
+The symptoms include fever, cough and shortness of breath.
+There is no specific treatment yet, but early intervention can improve chances of recovering.